maddiethecafebabe/dotfiles/readme.md

 ```sh
 nixos-install --impure --root /mnt --flake .#<host>
 ```
-instead for the first time
+instead for the first time, then after a reboot logged in as the non-root user it wont hurt doing a `./build-host.sh` so symlinks for config get created, though that is more or less optional